DinizR/picollo/README.md

 4. After selecting click on "Run Maven Build" button (the green one on top of Maven View)
 5. You should see the modules built on the Run view of IntelliJ, like this: ![](./code/docs/run-step7.png)

-Finally, we are going to deploy a nano module to understand how modules are deployed on Picollo on runtime.
+Finally, we are going to deploy a pico module to understand how modules are deployed on Picollo on runtime.
 Follow the steps:

 1. Open your IntelliJ window with "picollo-timer-drivers" project
 2. Select the Maven view on IntelliJ on the right panel, like this: ![](./code/docs/run-step8.png)